prakhar-5447/blocknode/README.md

 # Blocknode

-NodeFlow is a powerful Angular-based application that allows users to design backend services visually by dragging and dropping functional nodes on a canvas.
+Blocknode is a powerful Angular-based application that allows users to design backend services visually by dragging and dropping functional nodes on a canvas.
 With a dynamic state management system powered by NgRx, NodeFlow simplifies backend architecture creation by offering a visual interface where nodes represent backend components like servers, routes, middleware, and custom code blocks.

 Each node can be configured, moved, and connected to other nodes to build a fully functional backend system.
 The application is ideal for developers looking to abstract away the complexities of backend coding by offering a Figma-like experience for backend design.